Explore the latest books of this year!

 Recommended Reading Order

-When it comes to drumming, Leah Burke is usually on beat - but real life isn't always so rhythmic.
-An anomaly in her friend group, she's the only child of a young, single mum, and her life is decidedly less privileged.
-And even though her mom knows she's bisexual, she hasn't mustered the courage to tell her friends - not even her openly gay BFF, Simon.
-So Leah really doesn't know what to do when her rock-solid friend group starts to fracture in unexpected ways.
+#1 New York Times bestseller!
+Goodreads Choice Award for the best young adult novel of the year!
+In this sequel to the acclaimed Simon vs. the Homo Sapiens Agenda—now a major motion picture, Love, Simon—we follow Simon’s BFF Leah as she grapples with changing friendships, first love, and senior year angst.
+When it comes to drumming, Leah Burke is usually on beat—but real life isn’t always so rhythmic.
+She’s an anomaly in her friend group: the only child of a young, single mom, and her life is decidedly less privileged.
+She loves to draw but is too self-conscious to show it.
+And even though her mom knows she’s bisexual, she hasn’t mustered the courage to tell her friends—not even her openly gay BFF, Simon.
+So Leah really doesn’t know what to do when her rock-solid friend group starts to fracture in unexpected ways.
 With prom and college on the horizon, tensions are running high.
-It's hard for Leah to strike the right note while the people she loves are fighting-especially when she realizes she might love one of them more than she ever intended
+It’s hard for Leah to strike the right note while the people she loves are fighting—especially when she realizes she might love one of them more than she ever intended.